-Climate risks fall into two general categories.
+Climate-related risk encompasses several different types of risk.
 Transition risks involve changes in law, policy, technology and markets related to the transition to a lower-carbon energy supply.
+Those risks include regulatory risk, such as climate laws and policies that affect how companies operate, and liability risk, such as litigation that targets companies for contributing to climate change and affects a company’s reputation.
 Physical risks from climate change include damage to fixed assets, like buildings and property, or supply chain disruptions.
 They can result from extreme weather events or changes in water availability.

 Climate change can also present opportunities, including expanded markets for existing products and services, new markets for new products, and cost reductions.

-However, there is no single framework or set of guidelines for companies to report these risks and opportunities to investors and the public.
+However, there is no single framework, regulation, or set of guidelines for companies to report these risks and opportunities to investors and the public.
 In fact, nearly 400 mandatory and voluntary frameworks for climate and sustainability disclosure exist.
-Those with some of the highest corporate participation include the CDP (formerly called the Carbon Disclosure Project), the Global Reporting Initiative, and the PRI (formerly called the United Nations Principles for Responsible Investment).
+Those with some of the highest corporate participation include the CDP, the Global Reporting Initiative, and the PRI.

 In addition to voluntary reporting frameworks, publicly traded companies must also provide periodic filings to the U.S. Securities and Exchange Commission (SEC).
 These financial filings only require “material” risks to be included.
 Materiality is typically defined as information that could affect the decision making of an informed investor.
 However, many stakeholders are challenging the traditional definition of materiality in the climate context, since most investors take a relatively short-term view of the market.
 More stakeholders are now considering the long-term financial viability of companies through the multi-decadal lens of climate change.
 Moreover, there has been increased pressure to include the disclosure of material climate change-related information in financial filings.

 Task Force on Climate-related Financial Disclosures